liferay-labs/pulpo-docs/src/pages/docs/individual_segments/index.md

 ## Individual Segment Membership Collection

-Creation of new Individual-Individual Segment memberships is supported only for Individual Segments with `segmentType=STATIC` by making a `POST` to the `memberships` Collection URL of each individual segment .
-This is an example of the body passed to this POST request to the URL
+Creation of new Individual-Individual Segment memberships is supported only for Individual Segments with `status=ACTIVE` and `segmentType=STATIC` by making a `POST` to the `memberships` Collection URL of each individual segment .
-`http://localhost:8084/my-project/individual-segments/my-individual-segment-identifier/memberships`
+This is an example of the body passed to this POST request to the URL `http://localhost:8084/my-project/individual-segments/my-individual-segment-identifier/memberships`

 ```json